Metaception/paillier/README.md

 Usage
 -----

-    paillier_on_ethereum.py contains example primes that can be used in the blog post about [additive homomorphic encryption on ethereum](https://blog.kobigurk.com/additive-homomorphic-encryption-on-ethereum).
+paillier_on_ethereum.py contains example primes that can be used in the blog post about [Additive homomorphic encryption on Ethereum](https://blog.kobigurk.com/additive-homomorphic-encryption-on-ethereum).

     To encrypt a number:
         python paillier_on_ethereum.py encrypt 10